University of Glasgow leads COVID-19 research response in Scotland

 The University of Glasgow is at the heart of COVID-19 research response in Scotland and the UK.

 Covid-19 is a new disease in humans, caused by a member of the coronavirus family of viruses.
 Thought to have originated in bats, it was first recorded in humans in China in late 2019, and can cause a fever, cough and breathing problems.
 Experts currently think around 80% of cases are mild, however a small portion of infected people go on to have complications such as pneumonia, and require a period of hospitalisation.

-So far, it has spread to most countries around the world, and has already affected more than 300,000 people, and tens of thousands in the UK.
-The WHO currently estimate the death rate at 3.4%, however scientists believe the real mortality rate may be lower as there is evidence that not everyone with mild forms of the disease have been tested.
+So far, it has spread to most countries around the world, and has already affected more than 13m people worldwide.
+The WHO estimated the death rate at 3.4%, however scientists believe the real mortality rate may be lower as there is evidence that not everyone with mild forms of the disease have been tested.

-Scientists at the University are currently working on a number of vital COVID-19 related research projects, including treatment, virus behaviour, health complications and the wider effects of the pandemic on society.
+Scientists at the University are currently working on a number of vital COVID-19 related research projects, including vaccines, testing, treatment, virus behaviour, health complications and the wider effects of the pandemic on society.

 The University of Glasgow is also hosting a major COVID-19 testing centre at our Clinical Innovation Zone at the Queen Elizabeth University Hospital campus.
 The Lighthouse Lab in Glasgow, officially opened on 22 April and is made possible by collaboration and support from Scottish and UK Governments, NHS, industry partners and with the help of over 500 staff volunteers.

 Incredibly proud UofG's Centre for Virus Research @CVRinfo has been named as one of 13 key centres in a pan-UK alliance of scientists, working on #COVID19 whole genome sequencing.— University of Glasgow (@UofGlasgow) March 23, 2020